-In 1996, Professor Lambert joined the Department of English at Syracuse University in upper New York state and was later appointed as Chair between 2005 and 2008.
-Currently, he holds the research appointment of Dean's Professor of the Humanities in the College of Arts and Sciences, where he has also served as the founding director of The SU Humanities Center and Principal Investigator of the Central New York Humanities Corridor, a collaborative research network between Syracuse University, Cornell University, and University of Rochester funded by a two-million dollar award from the Andrew W. Mellon Foundation since 2007.
+In 1996, Professor Lambert joined the Department of English at Syracuse University and was later appointed as Chair between 2005 and 2008, before leaving the department to become the Founding Director the founding director of The SU Humanities Center and Principal Investigator of the Central New York Humanities Corridor, a collaborative research network between Syracuse University, Cornell University, and University of Rochester funded by the Andrew W. Mellon Foundation.

-Author of 12 books and critical editions, and well over 50 articles in journals and collections, professor Lambert is internationally renowned for his scholarly writings on critical theory and film, the contemporary university, Baroque and Neo-Baroque cultural history, and; especially for his work on the philosophers Gilles Deleuze and Jacques Derrida.
+Author of 12 books and critical editions, and well over 50 articles in journals and critical editions, Professor Lambert is internationally renowned for his scholarly writings on critical theory and film, the contemporary university, Baroque and Neo-Baroque cultural history, and; especially for his work on the philosophers Gilles Deleuze and Jacques Derrida.
 He has lectured internationally and was recently invited as a Visiting Distinguished Professor at Utrecht University, the Netherlands, Ewha University, Seoul National University, and in 2010 was appointed as the BK21 Distinguished Visiting Scholar at Sungkyunkwan University, South Korea.